ror-community/ror-site/content/blog/2023-10-16-clear-skies-case-study.md

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French

 I'm glad you said that.
-Having the data be open is a really crucial part of what we think is important about ROR, because it makes it easier for analysts and even for software developers.
+Having the data be open is a really crucial part of what we think is important about ROR.

 ### {{< figure src="/img/blog/clearskies/adam-day.jpg" class="round-figure" alt="Adam Day" >}} Adam Day